cottage14/gravitino/README.md

 If you already have a binary distribution package, go to the directory of the decompressed package.

-Before starting the Gravitino server, please configure the Gravitino server configuration file.
-The configuration file, `gravitino.conf`, is in the `conf` directory and follows the standard property file format.
-You can modify the configuration within this file.
+Before starting the Gravitino server, configure the Gravitino server configuration file, `gravitino.conf`, in the `conf` directory.
+It follows the standard property file format.

-To start the Gravitino server, please run:
+To start the Gravitino server, run:

 ```shell
 ./bin/gravitino.sh start
 ```

-To stop the Gravitino server, please run:
+To stop the Gravitino server, run:

 ```shell
 ./bin/gravitino.sh stop